ndless-nspire/nsptools-history/Ndless/branches/3.0-tno/doc/ReadMe.txt

 ============

-- *No* popup must be displayed when ndless_installer-*.txx is sent (especially the confirmation of the reception of 'ndless_resources.tns'), else Ndless's popup will block (you can still dismiss it by turning off and on the calculator).
+- *No* popup must be displayed when ndless_installer-*.txx is sent (especially the confirmation of the reception of 'ndless_resources.tns'), otherwise Ndless's popup will block (you can still dismiss it by turning off and on the calculator).
 - Ndless v1.x/v2.x programs which use the show_msgbox() function must be rebuilt to be compatible.
 - Opening corrupted files will trigger a reboot instead of displaying an error